-BCSR: Could you tell us about your dissertation and what you see as the big-picture significance of your research?
+BCSR: Could you tell us about your doctoral research topic more broadly and how you feel it contributes to the study of religion?

 BCSR: How did you come to this particular topic and did broader political or social concerns play a role in shaping your research?

 Brown: My research so far has taught me how much the imperative to promote useful knowledge in late seventeenth-century England was not just a call for scientists and engineers to design new technologies, but also an effort to spread certain kinds of knowledge across the entire population.
 Schemes to spread knowledge of handicrafts and “manufactures” shared a commitment with practical divinity to reach all people.
 We often hear about living in a “Knowledge Economy” today, and how the importance of information technology has made learning new skills necessary for young students and unemployed manufacturing workers.
 This understanding of the unique conditions of our current economy has had profound implications for education.
 Through my dissertation I want to trace a deeper history of how people have sought to reform education to fit a particular vision of economic change, and how those visions have relied on ideas about knowledge, schooling and poverty supplied by genres like practical divinity.

 BCSR: How did the work of BCSR faculty inspire or help with your research?